 The stitch I am using for this blanket is called the herringbone half double crochet.
 You may click here for a quick demonstration if you need a refresher on how that stitch is made.
 Don’t be afraid of it if you have never used this stitch!
 It’s very similar to a double crochet and you only make one very small change.

 Below is a video tutorial that accompanies this pattern to show you how to carry the yarn to create the gingham effect.
 (In case the video isn’t loading, here is the link to YouTube).

 Okay, I think that is all the suggestions I have for you so let’s get to the pattern.

-Size J or K hook, (it depends on your tension, you need to do a practice swatch to make sure your blanket isn’t too tight, it will turn out like a floormat if too tight.)
+Size J/6.00mm hook, or size K/6.5mm hook (it depends on your tension – you need to do a practice swatch to make sure your blanket isn’t too tight, or it will turn out like a floor mat)

 With the double strands of white, chain (CH) 72.

 Row 1: In the third chain from the hook, work 1 herringbone half double crochet (HHDC), work 1 HHDC in each of the next 9 chains for a total of 10 HHDC, (The first 2 chains do not count as a stitch.)
 Before completing the 10th HHDC, pull through with the double strand of white/grey stripe.
 HHDC with stripe in next 10 chains, crocheting over the white strands and bringing them along the work.
 Before completing the 10 stitch with the stripe, pull through with white.

 Continue switching every 10 chains between the white and stripe.
 You should have 7 blocks.
 CH 2 and turn bringing the stripe around the end.